Reconstructing networks: Conclusions

 \paragraph{Reconstruction beyond Shannon entropy.} As discussed in chapter 2, the ERG formalism is based on the maximization of the Shannon entropy.
 However, it is in principle possible to employ non-Shannon functionals such as those belonging to the \emph{Cressie-Read family of divergences} or \emph{non-extensive functionals} such as the Renyi and the Tsallis entropy.
 Although of great interest from a purely mathematical perspective, solving the constrained maximization of such non-standard functionals may be problematic, the main challenges being that of 1) properly extending the likelihood maximization principle and 2) finding a suitable procedure for sampling the ensemble induced by the chosen functional.
 For a complete overview on the topic, see \citep{squartini2018reconstruction}.

 \paragraph{Macroscale reconstruction: recent case studies.} Recently, ERG-based reconstruction techniques have been applied in the context of cryptocurrencies, e.g. for reconstructing the Bitcoin Lightning Network (BLN) representing transactions between users \citep{lin2020lightning}.
 Interestingly, for this network enforcing the out- and in-degree sequences (hence, using the DCM) is not enough to reproduce some centrality indicators: quantities like betweenness and eigenvector centralities are severely underestimated.
 This finding implies that the BLN is growing following an increasingly centralized fashion, thus becoming increasingly more fragile to failures and attacks (in particular, those aiming at splitting the network into separate components).
 The aforementioned analysis, however, concerns only the binary topological structure, and more work needs to be done on the weighted counterpart.
-Aside from the purely financial applications, a class of systems that has recently gained attention is that of \emph{interfirm networks}, i.e. networks whose nodes are \emph{firms} and whose links are \emph{buying/selling relationships} between them.
-Reconstructing these kinds of networks ultimately aims at identifying the minimal amount of information needed to reproduce the so-called \emph{value chains}.
-This, in turn, opens up the possibility of generating realistic economic scenarios, to be used for testing the effects of disruptive economic events such as the crisis induced by the recent Covid-19 pandemics.
-The resilience of these reconstructed production networks could then be measured via the economic analogues of the regulatory stress tests which, and be likely very sensitive to the network features of the underlying system \citep{ramadiah2020network}.
+Aside from the purely financial applications, a class of systems that has recently gained attention is that of \emph{interfirm networks}, i.e. networks whose nodes are \emph{firms} and whose links are \emph{buying/selling relationships} between them - a construction following the so-called \emph{supply chains} \citep{uchida2015interfirm,watanabe2015economics,goto2017estimating,ozaki2019modeling}.
+An even more interesting class of systems is that of bipartite bank-firm networks - where a link between a bank $i$ and a firm $j$ indicates that $i$ has lent money to $j$: representations like these allow the effects of shocks at the interface between the financial and the economic system to be properly understood \citep{huang2013cascading,poledna2018identifying}.